 Biarritz at a glance

 The southwestern seaside town of Biarritz provides a more laid back character than those on the Cote D’Azur, yet it still exudes charm and style.
-Resting on the French/Spanish border the town was often frequented by the Empress Eugenia de Montijo and her husband Napoleon III in the mid-19th century giving rise to its more glamorous status.
-The famous Hotel du Palais, which you will find in our brochure, was originally built by Napoleon for his wife.
+Resting on the French and Spanish border the town was often frequented by the Empress Eugenia de Montijo and her husband Napoleon III in the mid 19th century giving rise to its more glamorous status.
+The famous Hotel du Palais, which we feature, was originally built by Napoleon for his wife.

 Perfect if you’re looking for: